Saturday, November 5, 2011

 1990: The Righteous Brothers had the #1 song in the U.K. with "Unchained Melody".

 1990: It was one of the better Top 10's late in the Rock Era.
 Vanilla Ice moved to #1 with "Ice Ice Baby" but Janet Jackson was at #2 with "Black Cat" and Mariah Carey was up with "Love Takes Time".
-Pebbles remained at #4 with "Giving You the Benefit" and James Ingram fell with his great song "I Don't Have the Heart".
+Pebbles remained at #4 with "Giving You The Benefit" and James Ingram fell with his great song "I Don't Have The Heart".
 The rest of the Top 10: "Pray" from M.C.
 Hammer, "Can't Stop" by After 7, Alias moved up from 14 to 8 with "More Than Words Can Say", Inxs held steady with "Suicide Blonde" and Warrant had a Top 10 with "Cherry Pie".

 1990: Bette Midler enjoyed a #1 AC hit with "From a Distance".